SocialMediaLab/TwitterDashboard/README.md

 What the project does
 ---------------------

 This is an information dashboard that analyzes tweets produced under a specific course hashtag, and displays the resulting visualizations.
-The goal is to allow instructors to see their students' Twitter activity in a visual format.
+The goal is to allow instructors to see their students' Twitter activity, visually in real-time.

 Why is it useful